fteychene/docker-workshop/03_Link/README.md

 mysql>
 ```
 The main advantage of the network is that you can attach on the fly containers to a network.
-Links are using by default environment variables and configuration in container where network use some feature external to the container.
+Links are using by default environment variables and configuration in container where network uses some features external to the container.

 ## References :
  * [links](https://docs.docker.com/engine/userguide/networking/default_network/dockerlinks/)